team-friendo/signalboost/README.md

 ### (4) Complete configuration

-**If you are member of Team Friendo** we use [blackbox](https://github.com/StackExchange/blackbox) for pgp-based credentials management.
-If you have provided your PGP key to another admin for install you can simply use blackbox to decrypt the mostly pre-configured files outlined below.
-Do this with
+**Team Friendo:** we use [blackbox](https://github.com/StackExchange/blackbox) for pgp-based credentials management.
+If you have provided your PGP key to another Friendo and it has been added you can simply use blackbox to decrypt the mostly pre-configured files outlined below.
+Do this with:

 ``` shell
 make _.unlock